algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 When the alarm rings, a notification is sent to the linked smartphone.

-The notifications contain some information about the device, such as the GPS coordinates (longitude lagitude) and the remaining battery percentage.<br>
+The notifications contain some information about the device, such as the GPS coordinates (longitude latitude) and the remaining battery percentage.<br>

 <!-- add a notification image -->